-AXALTA FLAMES RETURN: Axalta Coating Systems will make its 2018 debut as a primary sponsor of Byron and the No. 24 Hendrick Motorsports team during Daytona Speedweeks, marking the first time the new blue, red and yellow paint scheme – creating the familiar Axalta flames – will be featured on the No. 24 Axalta Chevrolet Camaro ZL1.
-Axalta Coating Systems, a leading global manufacturer of liquid and powder coatings, is continuing its 26-year partnership with Hendrick Motorsports as a primary partner for both the Nos.
-24 and 88 teams in 2018.
-The company sponsored Jeff Gordon and the No. 24 team for 23 years beginning in November 1992 before moving to the No. 88 team in 2016.
-This year, Axalta will be a primary partner on the No. 24 Chevrolet for 10 races.
+AXALTA IS BRINGING THE HEAT: Continuing its partnership with Byron and Hendrick Motorsports, Axalta Coating Systems will kick off the 2019 season onboard the No. 24 Chevrolet Camaro ZL1 for Daytona Speedweeks.
+Keeping history alive, Byron will sport the iconic Axalta flames that fans are accustomed to seeing from the No. 24 Hendrick Motorsports team.
+As a leading global company focused solely on coatings and providing customers with innovative, colorful, beautiful and sustainable solutions, Axalta Coating Systems is continuing its 27-year partnership with Hendrick Motorsports as a primary partner for both the Nos.
+24 and 88 teams in 2019.
+The company sponsored Gordon and the No. 24 team for 23 years beginning in November 1992 before moving to the No. 88 team in 2016 and sharing primary sponsorship with the No. 24 starting in 2018.
+This year, Axalta will return as primary partner on the No. 24 Chevrolet for 13 races.

 TWENTY-FOUR TO THE TOP: In three of the last four DAYTONA 500 races, the No. 24 has started from the pole position – in 2015 with Gordon and in consecutive seasons, 2016 and 2017, with Chase Elliott.
 Last year, Hendrick Motorsports teammate Alex Bowman captured the pole, but Byron hopes to return the No. 24 to the top spot when his Axalta Chevrolet Camaro ZL1 hits the track for Sunday’s qualifying session.